rondolab/MR-PRESSO/README.md

 # MR-PRESSO
-MR-PRESSO (**Mendelian Randomization Pleiotropy RESidual Sum and Outlier**) is a framework that allows for the evaluation of pleiotropy in multi-instrument Mendelian Randomization utilizing genome-wide summary association statistics.
+MR-PRESSO (**Mendelian Randomization Pleiotropy RESidual Sum and Outlier**) is a framework that allows for the evaluation of horizontal pleiotropy in multi-instrument Mendelian Randomization utilizing genome-wide summary association statistics.

 MR-PRESSO has three components, including:
 1. detection of pleiotropy (*MR-PRESSO global test*)